johncookds/Coursera_DeepLearning_Specialization/README.md

 # Coursera_DeepLearning_Specialization

-Work for the Deep Learning Specialization Course on Coursera
+Contains the ipython notebook work completed for the Coursera Deep Learning Specialization from https://www.deeplearning.ai/